Schedule for adding solid foods

 At four to six months of age you may start adding solid foods like cereal.
 Rice or oat cereals are tolerated the best and are least likely to cause an allergic reaction.
-At six months you may start adding fruits and vegetables.
+At six months you may start adding fruit and vegetables.
 Avoid corn and wheat, plus citrus like orange or lemon.
 Add only one new food each week.

-You want to avoid allergic reactions like: pain, spitting up, vomiting, diarrhea, rash, runny nose, or cough.
+You want to avoid allergic reactions like pain, spitting up, vomiting, diarrhea, rash, runny nose, or cough.
 Do not force these new foods.
 If your baby refuses, stop for a few days and then resume.
 Your fresh, home-cooked foods, put into a blender or mixer, are the best foods for your infant.
 They taste better, have more nutritive value and cost less.
 Commercial baby foods are convenient but more expensive.
-Use plain foods for your baby.
+Use plain food for your baby.
 Avoid mixed dinners, mixed vegetables, puddings, cobblers, or desserts.
 They have less food value.
 To prepare these foods for future use you can blend a larger amount and fill an ice cube tray, freeze and put individual cubes in a freezer bag for future meals.

 • 0-4 months Breast milk or Formula

-• 4-6 months Cereal - rice or oatmeal preferred
+• 4-6 months Cereal - rice or oatmeal preferred.

-• 6-8 months Vegetables: carrots, squash, sweet potatoes, green vegetables and fruits: applesauce, pears, peaches Your child hold a cup by 6 months so start off with a tippy cup
+• 6-8 months Vegetables: carrots, squash, sweet potatoes, green vegetables, and fruits: applesauce, pears, peaches Your child hold a cup by 6 months so start off with a tippy cup.

 • At 7 or 8 months, your infant can be introduced to soft table foods.